judahrand/workflow-status-change/README.md

-# Job Status Change javascript action
+# Workflow Status Change javascript action

-This action determines if the job status of the current workflow has changed since its last run.
-This action should be run as the last (or penultimate if sending the result somewhere) step of a GitHub Job.
+This action determines if the status of the current workflow has changed since its last run.
+This action should be run as the last (or penultimate if sending the result somewhere) step of a GitHub Workflow.

 ## Inputs